Mounjaro Side Effects

 • increased pancreatic enzymes (more for patients with type 2 diabetes)

 In most patients, side effects go away or get less intense over time.
-They may reappear as you increase your dosage but once you’ve reached your maintenance dose they can die down.
+They may reappear as you increase your dose but once you’ve reached your maintenance dose they can die down.
 If you have any concerns about this before starting your treatment, you should speak with your doctor.

 Injection site irritation